 Wondering if it is possible to shoot in low light without a DSLR?
-Well it absolutely is!
+Well, it absolutely is!
 You do not need to buy a brand new DSLR to click great pictures in low light.
-The quality might not be top notch but you can capture great pictures from your mobile camera in low light.
-With technological advancements many Mobile phones these days have an inbuilt camera feature called night mode which enables you to click decent quality pictures at night/dark in low light.
-You can do an amazing low light photo-shoot using your mobile phone.
-To get the best results while shooting from smartphone in low light try to keep in mind the following tips:-
+The quality might not be top-notch but you can capture great pictures from your mobile camera in low light.
+With technological advancements, many Mobile phones these days have an inbuilt camera feature called night mode which enables you to click decent quality pictures at night/dark in low light.
+You can do an amazing low light photoshoot using your mobile phone.
+To get the best results while shooting from a smartphone in low light try to keep in mind the following tips:-

-However there are certain restrictions when it comes to flash photography for instance, you cannot use direct flash in certain places like zoos, wildlife sanctuaries etc as it can alert the animals.
-Also using flash in events when it is dark might disturb the people around.
+However there are certain restrictions when it comes to flash photography, for instance, you cannot use direct flash in certain places like zoos, wildlife sanctuaries, etc as it can alert the animals.
+Also using flashes in events when it is dark might disturb the people around.
 So, it is better to use flash only when it is necessary and not just completely rely on it.

-Another great low light photography tip is to use artificial lighting.
+Another great low-light photography tip is to use artificial lighting.
 When shooting indoors in low light you can use different artificial lights as props to capture aesthetic pictures.
-For instance you can use flash light and drape it with a coloured net cloth to add a coloured tone to your pictures.
+For instance, you can use a flashlight and drape it with a colored net cloth to add a colored tone to your pictures.
 You can also create shadows by placing the flash/torch near the window panes or in some other object so that the shadow falls on your subject’s face and then you can click creative vintage shots.
 You can also make your subject pose with fairy lights and capture beautiful pictures in low light.